IPL-UV/IPL-UV.github.io/content/people/alumni/emma_izquierdo.md

   img: emma.webp
 ---

-My PhD work included kernel-based nonlinear generalization of classical (linear) feature extraction techniques to improve classification results in remote sensing.
+When I was at ISP, my PhD work included kernel-based nonlinear generalization of classical (linear) feature extraction techniques to improve classification results in remote sensing.